-All reasonable activities and expenses that support or enhance the direct provision of the Statutorily Mandated Core Services on pages 7-14 (137-078-0030) are allowable as outlined below:
+All reasonable activities and expenses that support or enhance the direct provision are allowable as outlined below:

 - 1. Salary and personnel expenses (benefits) for staff providing direct service to victims of crime; - 2.
 Contractual Services or Professional Services; - 3.
 Training and travel for direct victim assistance staff; - 4.
 Office equipment and supplies to support the program; - 5.
 Administrative program costs; - 6.
 Emergency Services and assistance; - 7.
-Travel and lodging expenses for a victim to attend legal proceedings directly related to their victimization; - 8.
-Furniture and Equipment purchases that enhance direct services - 9.
-Outreach activities and coordination of community collaborations; - 10.
-Mental Health Assistance; - 11.
-Forensic Examinations; - 12.
-Restorative Justice activities reviewed and approved by the DOJ CVSSD Fund Coordinators, and; - 13.
+Services to non-person entities - 8.
+Travel and lodging expenses for a victim to attend legal proceedings directly related to their victimization; - 9.
+Furniture and Equipment purchases that enhance direct services - 10.
+Outreach activities and coordination of community collaborations; - 11.
+Mental Health Assistance; - 12.
+Forensic Examinations; - 13.
+Interpretation Services for the purpose of providing victim services; - 14.
+Licensed Childcare and Respite Care - 15.
+Restorative Justice activities reviewed and approved by the DOJ CVSSD Fund Coordinators, and; - 16.
 Other activities and expenses reviewed and approved by the DOJ CVSSD Fund Coordinators.